aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 15.md

 **When enqueueing:**
 tail = (tail + 1) mod length
 queue\[tail\] = element
+size++

 **When dequeueing:**
+element = queue\[head\]
 head = (head + 1) mod length
+size--
+return element
+### Resizing
+Careful when copying, tail = (head + size - 1) mod length must always be true When coping elements over:
+	Copy head at position
+	Copy all others sequentially
+OR:
+	Copy all elements sequentially (head->tail) into the beginning of the list

 ## Usages
 Keyboard buffer